 Add location signals

 For local SEO, mention your city and region naturally in your content.
-"Our team serves businesses across Tamil Nadu, from Chennai to Coimbatore" is better than just listing keywords.
+"Our team serves businesses across India, from metros to tier-2 cities" is better than just listing keywords.

 -